-When registering a property on your name, the concerned state government will charge you a percentage of the total or registered value of the property which is called as registration fees.
-According to the Registration Act, 1908, registration fee is charged for registering your property documents on your name.
+When registering a property on your name, the concerned state government will charge you a percentage of the total or registered value of the property which is called a registration fee.
+According to the Registration Act, 1908, registration fee is charged for registering your property documents in your name.
 This fee is levied on new property registrations as well as old property transfers.

 Property registration fees are calculated on the market value of your property.
 If case you have both the market value and the agreement value of the property, whichever is higher will be charged.

 If you like to know the property registration fee you will land up paying from your pocket before registering it, make use of an online property registration fee calculator.
 There are many online calculators that allow you to calculate the registration fee within few seconds.
 All you have to do is:

 Many people find paying high registration fees taxing.
 Therefore, they reduce the value of the property and undervalue it while registering.
 Though, this may seem like a quick fix, if caught, you will land up paying high penalty and might even be imprisoned.
 By quoting a lesser price, you are not paying taxes promptly and therefore the government suffers revenue loss.

 There are many legal ways you can save on property registration fees without undervaluing it.